balakrishnasurya/ZeoTap-A1/README.md

 ## Project Structure
 - `index.html`: Main HTML file for the user interface
-- `[backend_file]`: Backend implementation for rule processing and user management
+- `app.py`: Backend implementation for rule processing and API endpoints
-- `[database_file]`: Database for storing user information and rules
+- `models.py`: Database models
+- `requirements.txt`: List of Python dependencies

 ## API Endpoints
-- `/add_user`: POST request to add a new user
 - `/check_eligibility`: POST request to evaluate a rule against user data

 ## Future Enhancements
-- Implement rule combination functionality
+- Implement user management functionality (add, edit, delete users)
 - Add support for more complex rule structures
 - Enhance the user interface for rule creation
-- Implement user authentication and authorization
+- Implement rule combination functionality
+- Add unit tests for backend logic

+## Dependencies
+The project relies on the following main dependencies:
+- Flask
+- Flask-SQLAlchemy
+- SQLAlchemy
+- python-dotenv

+For a complete list of dependencies, refer to the `requirements.txt` file.

 ## Contributing
 Contributions to improve the Rule Engine are welcome.
 Please follow these steps: